Take an Agro-Tour at Hacienda Muñoz Coffee Plantation

 That was the end of the tour, but you are invited to try their coffee shop (Doppio) and their open-air restaurant (Yiya’s), where you can relax and enjoy this lovely country setting (and delicious coffee and farm-fresh food).

-Allow about 2 hours for the tour, or longer if you plan to stay for coffee or lunch.
+Allow about 1 hour for the tour, and longer to stay and enjoy the grounds or a coffee or lunch.

 To get to Hacienda Muñoz from the San Juan area, take Route 52 south, to Route 30 east, to Route 203 south, to Route 931 east, to Route 181 south.
 They are located on Route 181 at KM 37.
 There are signs you can follow once you get close.